asumagic/kag-staging/modding.md

 ## AngelScript JIT

-This is currently available on Linux only due to corruption issues on Windows.

-[BlindMindStudio's JIT compiler](https://github.com/BlindMindStudios/AngelScript-JIT-Compiler) is now used which significantly improves script performance.
+A [new JIT compiler](https://github.com/asumagic/angelsea) is used to improve script performance, especially for loop- and call-heavy code.

 ## Better script error logging